AFL SuperCoach: Trades

 Each entrant is allocated 40 trades and can perform a maximum of 2 per week (3 in multi-bye rounds), with 5 trade boosts that offer an extra trade per round.
 Trades can be reversed until the start of the first match for each round.

 Leagues and Groups

 You can join or be part of 10 leagues.
 When you join, you will automatically be entered in a league.
 You will compete head-to-head each round with other people in the league.
 The league will have its own fixture with 4 points for a win, 2 points for a draw and 0 points for a loss.
 Public leagues are with random people, while private leagues have a join code.
 There is a Finals series played out over the last rounds of the AFL season.

-Groups are based on the total number of points and can have an unlimited amount of teams.
+Groups are based on the total number of points and can have an unlimited number of teams.